 6.36.1 Applicability to language

+The vulnerabilities described in ISO/IEC TR 24772-1:2019 clause 6.36 exist in C++.

 By default, C++ has the C weakness of permitting the call to a function that returns an error code without capturing the return value in a variable.
 For example

 errnum foo( int a, int b);